DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 Parameter  | Type                                           | Description
 ---------- | ---------------------------------------------- | ----------------------------------------------------------------
 `callback` | `function(testName, fixtureName, fixturePath)` | The callback that determines if a particular test should be run.

-The callback function is called for each test in the files selected by the [src](#src) method.
+The callback function is called for each test in files that are specified using the [src](#src) method.

-Return `true` to include the current test, or `false` otherwise.
+Return `true` from the callback to include the current test, or `false` to exclude it.

+The callback function takes the following arguments.

 Parameter     | Type   | Description
 ------------- | ------ | ----------------------------------